 - Alpha-1 anti-trypsin deficiency

 Education and training are key aspects of the Pulmonary Rehabilitation Program.
-One-on-one training and scheduled classes are provided.
+Individualized exercise program and scheduled classes are provided.
 Progressive aerobic exercise is an important therapeutic component utilizing stationary bicycles, treadmills, and other equipment.
 Additionally, strength training using resistive bands and weights are included.
 Participants are monitored during exercise for oxygen level, heart rate, blood pressure, and tolerance.

 A physician’s referral is necessary to begin the program.